 Learning the Spiritual Root of Double-Mindedness: First, Define It

 I was reading a verse in the Book of James about being double-minded that really hit home with me late last week.
 It was this verse:

 The phrase “double-minded” comes from the Greek word “dipsychos” and it means uncertain, doubting.
 It also means divided in interest.

 It means that you are wavering and divided between two interests.

 Divided in interest.

-It hit me pretty hard, I will be honest, and I had to face some truths about myself right here.
+Yeah, that hit me pretty hard, I will be honest.
+I had to face some truths about myself right here.

 On Social Media